GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

 ## Pipeline Optimisation

 #### <b>Definitions</b>
-The word <b>'pipeline'</b> here refers to one step of the transformation process in data warehouse, in this case BigQuery, as part of an ELT job.
-Each pipeline involves source table(s) and destination table.
-For example, a query job
+The word 'pipeline' refers to a collection of all job instances of a query in the transformation process in a data warehouse, in this case BigQuery.
+Each 'pipeline' involves source table(s) and destination table.
+For example, a query:
 ```
 SELECT purchaseId, shop
 FROM project.dataset.flash_sale_purchases